Louis and Manette Mayberg

 Louis Mayberg co-founded ProShares and ProFunds, Exchange Traded Funds, and Mutual Funds, where he served as principal until March, 2012.
 Mr. Mayberg has more than 30 years of experience in the financial services and investment industries and has started or rehabilitated numerous companies.

 An active community volunteer and philanthropist, Mr. Mayberg has served on a variety of international, national and local boards and currently serves as Hillel board president at his alma mater, George Washington University.
-A trustee of the Mayberg Foundation along with his wife, Manette, he takes an entrepreneurial approach to philanthropy and counts among his most impactful initiatives Jewish Women's Renaissance Project, Securing America’s Future Energy and Citizens for Responsibility and Ethics in Washington.
+A trustee of the Mayberg Foundation along with his wife, Manette, he takes an entrepreneurial approach to philanthropy and counts among his most impactful initiatives Momentum (formerly Jewish Women's Renaissance Project), Securing America’s Future Energy and Citizens for Responsibility and Ethics in Washington.

 Mr. Mayberg has published thought pieces about the Jewish philanthropic sector for The Jerusalem Post and Washington Jewish Week among other news sources.